flyingcircusio/fc-nixos-release-tools-testing/README.md

 ## Notes:

-- NixOS versions without changes will be skipped automatically (see help for default versions)
+- NixOS versions without changes will be skipped automatically (see `--help` for default versions)
 - Rerunning without pushing will destroy all previous changes
 - You can specify which `--steps` to run.